E

 Design Decisions

-These are the non-obvious architectural choices and the reasoning behind them.
+The non-obvious architectural choices and the reasoning behind them.

 Why local-first, not hybrid?

 Cloud AI creates an unavoidable egress path at the infrastructure level, regardless of the provider's data retention policy.
 For regulated industries, the egress event itself is the compliance risk — not what happens to data after it arrives.
-A hybrid architecture that routes sensitive context through a cloud LLM for "performance" reintroduces the exact risk the deployment model is meant to eliminate.

 Engram eliminates egress at the architecture level.
 There is no fallback inference endpoint, no telemetry SDK, and no analytics call home.
 Once Ollama model weights are downloaded, the core chat and RAG pipeline has zero network requirements.